 - It helps your pet lead a healthier life by reducing the risk of developing certain diseases and health conditions: in females, mammary cancer and pyometra (infection of the womb); in males, testicular cancers, gland tumors, and hernias.

 - It can stop some undesirable behaviours such as marking and urinating indoors, wandering off in search of a mate, and sexual aggression.

-- Neutering can make some pets easier to live with – female pets can go through phantom pregnancies and become withdrawn or hostile towards other pets during their seasons.
+- Neutering can make some pets easier to live with i.e. female pets can become withdrawn/hostile towards other pets during their seasons and they can go through phantom pregnancies.
 Likewise when a female (typically cats & dogs) is in season, any nearby males can become extremely agitated and unruly.

 Keyhole spays for female dogs

 We are pleased to also offer keyhole spays (also known as laparoscopic surgery) for female dogs, over at our sister practice, Molesey Vets.
 This type of procedure is less invasive and promotes quicker healing, faster recovery time, and less scarring.
 Find out more.

 It’s a common fact that dogs in particular are more likely to gain weight after being neutered.
 Following your pet’s procedure, we encourage you to bring them to see our nursing team for a weight check appointment.